The covering numbers of rings: Introduction

 \end{enumerate} \end{enumerate} \end{thm}

 Portions of Theorem \ref{thm:main} have been proved in earlier papers.
 The classification of commutative unital $\sigma$-elementary rings was done in \cite{SwartzWerner}, and the covering numbers of the rings in parts (1) and (2) were determined in \cite{Werner}.
 The formula for the covering number of $M_n(q)$ is due to Crestani, Lucchini, and Mar\'{o}ti \cite{Crestani,LucchiniMaroti}.
 Since $M_n(q)$ is simple, it is clearly $\sigma$-elementary, and the fact that these are the only noncommutative semisimple $\sigma$-elementary rings follows from the classification of covering numbers for finite semisimple rings done in \cite{PeruginelliWerner}.
-The contributions of the present paper include the recognition that the rings $A(n,q_1,q_2)$ may be $\sigma$-elementary, the determination of the covering number of $A(n,q_1,q_2)$, and a proof that any $\sigma$-elementary ring falls into one of the four classes listed in Theorem \ref{thm:main}.
+The determination of when $A(n, q_1, q_2)$ is $\sigma$-elementary, and, in that event, the computation of its covering number, were completed in \cite{SwartzWernerI}.
+The content of the present paper is a proof that any $\sigma$-elementary unital ring falls into one of the four classes listed in Theorem \ref{thm:main}.

-While Theorem \ref{thm:main} handles the situation where $R$ contains unity, it leaves open the problem of determining which integers are covering numbers of non-unital rings.
+While Theorem \ref{thm:main} handles the situation where $R$ contains unity, it leaves open the problem of determining which integers are covering numbers of nonunital rings.
 This more general case can be reduced to the unital case by considering covers of $R$ in which every subring contains $1_R$.

 \begin{Def} Let $R$ be a ring with unity.
 If $R$ can be covered by unital subrings (i.e.\ those containing $1_R$), then the \textit{unital covering number} $\sigma_u(R)$ is defined to be the cardinality of a minimal cover by unital subrings.
 We say $R$ is \textit{$\sigma_u$-elementary} if $\sigma_u(R) < \sigma_u(R/I)$ for every nonzero two-sided ideal $I$ of $R$.
 Note that a $\sigma_u$-elementary ring necessarily contains unity, and admits a cover by unital subrings. \end{Def}